 There are many styles of shipping container doors and just as many ways to insulate them.
 Doors vary from manufacturer to manufacturer, advanced tools and carpentry skills is required for this application.
 Like all of our panels they can be cut and modified to fit your size container.
-We will show how to use the InSoFast EXe 2.5 flat panel to insulate this door.
+We will show how to use the InSoFast EX 2.5 flat panel (FP-2.5W) to insulate this door.

-The EX Series panels are 2-½” thick and will stick out past the door frame.
+The EX Series panels (FP-2.5W) are 2-½” thick and will stick out past the door frame.
 Additional insulation will be added over the door frame to make a flush surface The EX panel is 48” long.
 You will need to cut the center piece out of four panels for each door.
 It should be friction fit but not so tight that the panel bows.
 This will eliminate the need to have to brace the panels while the adhesive sets.
 You want to make sure that the three studs in the panel are centered in the opening.

 When measuring the bottom panel, include the angled part in the measurement as shown with the black dotted lines.
 In this application we are insulating the interior and exterior of this container.
-To accomidate the extra wall thickness we choose 2x6 wood bucks for strength and thermal properties.
-Wood is a better insulator than steel and we wanted to reduce the chances of condensation.

 Cut the angles on the panels.
 The beveled cut starts about 1” back from the front face of the panel.
 Use scrap foam to get the angle correct with a test cut.
-The end wall insert (in the sample kit) is approximatley 25º.
+The end wall insert (in the sample kit) is approximately 25º.
 Measure and set the table cutting the angle.

 Measure the depth of the top and bottom rails which are about 1-½” deep.
 Roll the panel up and into place over the top of the bottom rail.
 Make an impression on the back of the panel by striking the front surface.
 This will leave an impression for the groove cut across the panel.
 This can also be done in two pieces instead of creating the groove cut on the back of the panel.